Best Value Grills & Smokers of 2014

 To help you find your next pride and joy, AmazingRibs.com has named its Top 10 Best Value Charcoal Grills, Gas Grills, and Smokers.
 AmazingRibs.com is, according to all the rating services, the most popular barbecue and grilling website in the world, by far.
 The site's Equipment Reviews section contains more than 300 grill and smoker reviews and ratings from more than 140 manufacturers.
 There is nothing close anywhere.

-This year, of the 30 selections, 17 were made substantially in the US, China produced seven, four hail from Canada, and one each come from Denmark and Indonesia.
+This year, of the 40 selections, 21 were made substantially in the US, China produced 12, five hail from Canada, and one each come from Denmark and Indonesia.

-Weber dominated the list as it usually does with six selections because their machines are so well engineered, built to last, and carry reliable warranties.
-Several newcomers have cracked the lineup, among them the amazing Pit Barrel Cooker, a fine smoker for only $269 including delivery to your door from the plant in Colorado.
+Weber dominated the list as it usually does with nine selections because their machines are so well engineered, built to last, and carry reliable warranties.
+Several newcomers have cracked the lineup, among them the amazing Pit Barrel Cooker, a fine smoker for only $289 including delivery to your door from the plant in Colorado.
+Canadian manufacturer Napoleon scored a touchdown on our Tailgating List with their game changing TravelQ 285X Portable Gasser for $399.

 Some categories, like kamados and pellet smokers are growing rapidly.
 Kamados are usually egg shaped and well insulated, with many made from ceramics.
 They excel at smoking and winter cooking.
 Pellet smokers are another hot item.
 They burn wood pellets made from compressed hardwood sawdust from saw mills and most have thermostat controls, just like your kitchen oven.